 (2) "Consumer Redressal Camp" Dated on 17 Feb 2016.
-In this Camp 76 Milk Samples were tested and analysed .
+In this Camp 76 Milk Sample were tested.

-(3) One day Workshop on 'Interview Technique & Marketing Skills' on 16/03/13 Subject Expert was Shripad Kangale, Marketing Executive Bandong Firm Solution, Yeotmal.
+(3) "One day Workshop" : Interview Technique & Marketing Skills on 16/03/13 Sub.
+Expert was Shipand Kangale, Marketing Executive Bandong form solution, Yeotmal.

-(4) Confidence building and Interview Techniques, Prof. R. K. Moon, Prof. B. N. Jakkulwar.
+(4) Confidence building and Interview Techniques,

-• Students Orientation was organised on 'Campus Interview' on 24/08/2015 at College.
-The students were sent for open campus interview of TCS Company at G. S. Commerce College, Wardha on 25/08/2015.
-18 students attended the interview.
+Prof. R. K. Moon, Prof. B. N. Jakkulwar.

-6.2.5 How does the Head of the institution ensure that adequate information (from feedback and personal contacts etc.) is available for the top management and the stakeholders, to review the activities of the institution?
+- Students Orientation on 'Campus Interview' on 24/08/2015 at College for open campus interview of TCS Company at G. S. Commerce College, Wardha on 25/08/2015.
+18 students attended the interview. - 6.2.5 How does the Head of the institution ensure that adequate information (from feedback and personal contacts etc.) is available for the top management and the stakeholders, to review the activities of the institution?

-As the head of the institution the principal has to interact with different agencies, all the stakeholders of the institution, professionals, GOs and NGOs.
+As the head of the institution the principal has to interact with different agencies, all the stakeholders of the institution, professionals, Gos and NGOs.
 The principal has to use the information /feedback received from various sources for the betterment of the institution in consultation with the top management.